Previte’s Pocket Orchestra plays Miles Davis’ Immortal Classic, BITCHES BREW: a new take on one of the greatest masterpieces of the twentieth century

 “The Dark Prince…translated by an orchestra that knows how.” - The Village Voice

-The Voodoo Orchestra began in 1999 in the Tap Bar of the Knitting Factory in New York City.
+This project was begun in 1999 in the Tap Bar of the Knitting Factory in New York City.
 Every Tuesday night, Previte would assemble some of New York’s great improvisers to play the entirety of BITCHES BREW, the seminal 1970 recording by Miles Davis.
 Begun just for the sheer joy of playing this groundbreaking electric music, a buzz about the band soon started and they were recruited for the Vancouver and Saalfelden festivals, and opened the “Wall to Wall Miles” festival at Symphony Space inNew York.

 The musicians who experience this are transformed overnight; many remark that playing this music is cathartic and life-changing.
 Previte’s Bitches Brew Project is the perfect vehicle for teaching musicians patience, thoughtfulness, deep listening, and above of all, how to banish fear from their playing.